What I wish health professionals knew about FASD

 - thin upper lip

-Individuals may also have other health issues such as problems with hearing and vision, kidney infections, congenital heart defects, musculoskeletal conditions (rheumatoid arthritis and osteoarthritis) and cleft lip and palette.
+Individuals may also have other health issues such as problems with hearing and vision, kidney infections, congenital heart defects, and musculoskeletal conditions (rheumatoid arthritis and osteoarthritis).

 Key messages for teachers